Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/README.md

 # Simple-Protocol-For-Mac.
-I Wrode This Program As A Personal Need Project, It is now beign used by mutiple people that I have told it to.
+I Wrode This Program As A Personal Need Project, It is now being used by a lot of friends.
 I am now finally making this project fully open source.
-What is it.
-Simple Protocol For Mac.
+What is it? - Simple Protocol For Mac.
 This Will Let You Choose Supported Protocols To Use.
 Just with a couple of Questions Your Command or Commands Will Be Executed.

 [![Build Status](https://img.shields.io/badge/TravisCI%20Build-Passing-brightgreen.svg)](https://travis-ci.org/larsonthekidrs/Simple-Protocol-For-Mac)